live627/smf-api-docs-test/docs/load.md

 ---|---|---
 `string`|`$fileName`|The name of the file to load `array`|`$params`|An array of parameters
-Keys are the following:
+||Keys are the following:
-	- ['external'] (true/false): define if the file is a externally located file.
+||	- ['external'] (true/false): define if the file is a externally located file.
 Needs to be set to true if you are loading an external file
-	- ['default_theme'] (true/false): force use of default theme url
+||	- ['default_theme'] (true/false): force use of default theme url
-	- ['force_current'] (true/false): if this is false, we will attempt to load the file from the default theme if not found in the current theme
+||	- ['force_current'] (true/false): if this is false, we will attempt to load the file from the default theme if not found in the current theme
- - ['validate'] (true/false): if true script will validate the local file exists
+|| - ['validate'] (true/false): if true script will validate the local file exists
- - ['rtl'] (string): additional file to load in RTL mode
+|| - ['rtl'] (string): additional file to load in RTL mode
- - ['seed'] (true/false/string): if true or null, use cache stale, false do not, or used a supplied string
+|| - ['seed'] (true/false/string): if true or null, use cache stale, false do not, or used a supplied string
- - ['minimize'] boolean to add your file to the main minimized file.
+|| - ['minimize'] boolean to add your file to the main minimized file.
 Useful when you have a file thats loaded everywhere and for everyone.
- - ['order_pos'] int define the load order, when not define it's loaded in the middle, before index.css = -500, after index.css = 500, middle = 3000, end (i.e. after responsive.css) = 10000
+|| - ['order_pos'] int define the load order, when not define it's loaded in the middle, before index.css = -500, after index.css = 500, middle = 3000, end (i.e. after responsive.css) = 10000
- - ['attributes'] array extra attributes to add to the element `string`|`$id`|An ID to stick on the end of the filename for caching purposes
+|| - ['attributes'] array extra attributes to add to the element
+`string`|`$id`|An ID to stick on the end of the filename for caching purposes

 ### addInlineCss